binhnhu1409/Csharp_design_backend/README.md

 You will decide to whether use class/interface/struct for each situation.

-## Library management system suggestions (or come with your own design)
+## Library management system suggestions (or come up with your own design)

 - User (consider different types of User)
 - Book